 Where to stay in Santa Fe

-A short walk from the Plaza, the Old Santa Fe Inn* is a classic New Mexico style bed and breakfast – think handmade dark wood furniture, local artworks and bunches of dried chilies hanging in the courtyard.
-Rooms are cosy and comfortable, and some have traditional kiva fireplaces, jacuzzi baths or balconies.
-There’s a free breakfast buffet, including make your own burritos, plus free tea, coffee and afternoon snacks in the lobby.
+A short walk from the Plaza, the Old Santa Fe Inn* is a classic New Mexico-style bed and breakfast with handmade dark wood furniture, local artworks and bunches of chilies hanging in the courtyard.
+Rooms are cosy and some have traditional kiva fireplaces, jacuzzi baths or balconies.
+There’s a free breakfast buffet plus free tea, coffee and afternoon snacks.

-Or for something a bit different, the gloriously over-the-top Inn of the Five Graces* is a riot of colours and cultures.
-The hotel has been created from a block of historic adobe buildings and has 24 luxury suites, each with a kiva fireplace and kitchenette.
-The East-meets-West décor is inspired by the Silk Road and features mosaic bathrooms, Afghan rugs, antiques and Indian fabrics.
-There’s also a spa, fitness room and a peaceful garden to relax in.
+Or the gloriously over-the-top Inn of the Five Graces* is a riot of colours and cultures.
+It was created from a block of historic adobe buildings and has 24 luxury suites.
+An East-meets-West décor inspired by the Silk Road feature mosaic bathrooms, Afghan rugs and Indian fabrics.
+There’s also a spa, fitness room and peaceful garden.